ffufcok/school_1411/README.md

   ```
   school_1411.fib_1()
   ```
-  To find the roots of a quadratic or linear equation, use the function: `solve(a, b, c)`
+  To find the roots of a quadratic or linear equation, use the function: `solve(*coefficients)` If you call function with 3 arguments, they will be arguments of quadratic equation ax2+bx+c=0 If you call function with 2 arguments, they will be arguments of linear equation bx + c = 0 If you call function with 1 argument, it will be argument of equation c = 0 This function returns a list of results
    ### That is all by now!
 See you soon!